QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void advanceController_at_num(double *vars, int num = 0)`
-	This function advancess the controller dll of the selected turbine (argument *num*).
-The controller outputs are automatically applied to the turbine actuators and to the generator.
-The controller ouputs are also returned in the *vars* array:
+	This function advances the controller shared library that is assigned to the selected turbine (argument *num*).
+When calling this function the controller outputs (gen. torque, blade pitch, etc.) are automatically applied to the turbine (no need to call :code:`void setControlVars_at_num(double *vars, int num = 0)`).
+The controller outputs are also returned in the *vars* array, and can be processed further:

 	* vars[0] = generator torque [Nm]
 	* vars[1] = yaw angle [deg]